-The Board of Directors and the Management of Lanka Ashok Leyland PLC are committed to maintain the highest standards of corporate governance.
-This statement describes Lanka Ashok Leyland's governance principles and practices.
+Lanka Ashok Leyland PLC is committed to maintain the highest standards of corporate governance and this statement describes the principles and practices followed by the Company in this regard.

 This statement also describes how Lanka Ashok Leyland PLC has applied the principles set out in the Corporate Governance Best Practice Guidelines jointly issued by the Institute of Chartered Accountants of Sri Lanka, and the Securities and Exchange Commission of Sri Lanka (SEC), and the Listing rules (Section 7.6, 7.10 and Section 9) issued by Colombo Stock Exchange (CSE).